 All those investigating any aspect of human interactions or relationships from any academic discipline are invited to submit papers to the next Interpersona issue.
 Original empirical (qualitative or quantitative) research, theoretical or methodological contributions, integrative reviews, meta-analyses, comparative or historical studies, and critical assessments of the field are welcome.
-Manuscripts should be submitted preferentially in English and should ideally be 5,000-7,500 words, with an Abstract (in English) of 150-250 words.
+Manuscripts must be submitted in English and should ideally be 5,000-7,500 words, with an Abstract (in English) of 150-250 words.
 Each manuscript will be evaluated by reviewers based on its relevance, clarity, and originality.
 All submitted papers are reviewed by at least two referees before being accepted for publication.
 Manuscripts will be sent anonymously for review by independent referees and so all material identifying the author should be deleted.
 Submitted papers should not have been previously published nor be currently under consideration for publication elsewhere.
 Further details are available at http://interpersona.psychopen.eu

 Manuscripts examining a wide range of human interactions and relationships, including close or intimate relationships and weak or temporary ties, are welcome.
 Some examples of possible contributions from different disciplines are indicated below: